soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

-Note that this blog only represents my own view and experience, and there's a high chance that KBTG still had some few competent people working for them that I did not interact with.
+Note that this blog only represents my own view and experience, and there's a high chance that KBTG still had some few competent people left working for them that I had not interacted with.

 ## My experience